rejsafranko/Song-Lyrics-Generation/README.md

 # Song Lyric Generation with Deep Models

 Welcome to the Song Lyric Generation project!
-This repository contains the code and resources for a research project focused on generating song lyrics using deep learning models.
+This repository contains the code and resources for an NLP research project focused on generating song lyrics using deep learning models.
 Our goal is to explore different models and techniques to generate lyrics that can mimic specific singers' styles as well as produce generic lyrics.

 ## Table of Contents
 - [Introduction](#introduction)